Welcome To The

 and upper level, is done

-in a normal fashion without need for a proximity card.
+in a normal fashion without need for a facility card.
 The doors are programmed

 In addition to controlling access to the ranges and chapter house, the system maintains a record of events, by date and time, and identifies the cards (and card owners) associated with those events.
 That information will be used to analyze the use of our facilities, and to investigate incidents such as vandalism.